jeremyzyang/jeremyzyang.github.io/research.md

 Influencer Video Advertising on Douyin**</ins> [<a href="">paper</a>][<a href=" ">slides</a>]<br/>
 **Jeremy Yang**<sup>*</sup>, Juanjuan Zhang and Yuhan Zhang

+<ins>Abstract:</ins> We develop an algorithm to predict the effect of influencer video ads on product sales.
+We term this concept _motion_, which captures the spatio-temporal relationship between user engagement and product placement in a video.
+Analogous to a basic principle in Newtonian mechanics, motion (sales) is generated when the object (product placement) is impressed with a force (engagement) in the space-time (video).
+We test the algorithm with an analysis of 40,000 influencer video ads on Douyin, the Chinese version of TikTok and the largest short video platform in the world.
+We exploit variation in video posting time to identify the causal effect of video ads on sales.
+Videos of higher motion are more effective in driving sales.
+This effect is sizable, robust, and is more pronounced among impulsive, hedonic, or lower-priced products, and more informative ads.
+We trace the mechanism to influencers' incentives to optimize for user engagement rather than sales.
+We discuss how product sellers can use motion as a novel contractual lever to mitigate the agency problem for greater ROI.

 presentations:<br/>
 \- Social Analytics Lab (MIT, 2019/10)<br/>
 \- PhD Seminar (MIT, 2020/5)<br/>